 64081288 | hyatt.com

 The Providore English breakfast

 Each of The Providore’s restaurants has its own breakfast timings; regardless of location, however, you can anticipate a filling English Breakfast!
 It comes with poached, scrambled or fried eggs served with sautéed mushrooms, roasted tomato, grilled bacon, pork sausage and sourdough toast.

 Four outlets islandwide

-Food For Thought will look after your fry-up cravings with its Full Works: scrambled eggs, bacon, brioche, baked beans, garlic mushrooms, pork sausage, mesclun tomato salad.
-It’s available all day, every day.
-Prefer something sweet?
-Try the blueberry smoothie pancakes with lemon butter.
+Try the Full Works at Food For Thought!
+Scrambled eggs, bacon, brioche, baked beans, garlic mushrooms and pork sausage all make an appearance, as well as a mesclun tomato salad.
+This english breakfast style fry-up is available all day, every day.
+For something sweet try the blueberry smoothie pancakes with lemon butter.

 93 Stamford Road, #01-04/05